aku006/bixly-interview-test/README.md

 * `boat_next_service` must be formatted as YYYY-MM-DD
 * `boat_length` and `boat_width` is meant to be represented in inches
-* `boat_service_interval` is meant to be represented in number of hours Not following the first three points will not allow you to create a new boat or update an existing one.
+* `boat_service_interval` is meant to be represented in number of hours

+Not following the first three points of either trucks or boats, as listed above, will not allow you to create a new truck or boat or update an existing one.
+Again, however, you can test this out for yourself if you like.

 ## Ending Testing
 Once you have ran these tests, you can close all the tabs first (don't worry about saving them), and then close Postman.
 On the terminal side, run `Ctrl + C` to stop the server, then run `deactivate` in the terminal to close the virtual environment.